AlrauneZ/DipoleTracerTests/README.md

 To make the example reproducible, it would be a good practice to provide one of the following files:
 - `requirements.txt` - requirements for [pip](https://pip.pypa.io/en/stable/user_guide/#requirements-files) to install all needed packages
-- `spec-file.txt` - specification file to create the original [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#building-identical-conda-environments)

-## Workflow

-After finalizing your work, you should tag the repository with a version like `v1.0`.

-Then, a [Zenodo](https://zenodo.org/) release will be created, so you can cite the repository in you publication.

-Please keep your `master` branch in line with the latest release.
-For further development use the `develop` branch and update `master` with pull-requests.

 ## Contact

-You can contact us via <info@geostat-framework.org>.
+You can contact us via a.zech@uu.nl.

 ## License

-MIT © 2020
+MIT © 2024